COVID-19 impact on building material supply chains

 Increased use of PET in cement and paving

 Polyethylene terephthalate (PET) is the most recycled polymer found in bottles, recording tapes, and electrical components and makes up 18% of total polymers produced worldwide.
 PET produces much lower rates of carbon dioxide emissions than other polymer foams.
 It is also made of 100% recycled material.

 PET foam panels perform well in thermoformability, temperature resistance, and fatigue resistance.
-PET can be used in concrete to improve strength and durability.
+As a result, PET can be used in concrete to improve strength and durability.
 It can also help improve the stability of road pavement.

 Mass timber gains popularity in the U.S.

 Mass timber has several forms, including glue-laminated beams, dowel-laminated timber, and nail-laminated timber.
 The most common form is cross-laminated timber (CLT), and it can be used to make walls, ceilings, floors, and even buildings.
-The world’s largest mass timber structure is 18 stories and 280 feet and a larger 80 story wooden tower proposed for Chicago.
+The world’s largest mass timber structure is 18 stories, 280 feet, and a larger 80-story wooden tower is proposed for Chicago.

-Mass timber performs well in the fire, reduces carbon emissions, and results in faster construction times with lower labor costs.
-If mass timber construction is coupled with sustainable forestry, it could affect significantly environmental impacts.
+Mass timber performs well in the fire, reduces carbon emissions, and results in faster construction with lower labor costs.
+If mass timber construction is coupled with sustainable forestry, it could significantly affect environmental impacts.
 In 2021, the first CLT manufacturing facility opened in Spokane, Washington.

 Building Materials Industry Stats and Growth Projections in 2021

 1. Cement Production could rise by as much as 23% by 2050 as the global population grows